Welcome To The Borough Of Hatboro

 If one of the above holidays falls on a Saturday, Borough Hall and Public Works will be closed on the Friday before.
 If the holiday falls on a Sunday, Borough Hall and Public Works will be closed on the following Monday.

 The following items are not collected with regular trash collection: live coals; building materials left by contractors; broken concrete; large stones; bricks; tree stumps; roofing shingles; asbestos; contaminated soils; hazardous wastes; kerosene; paint thinners; gasoline; cans used for gasoline storage; propane tanks; insecticides; weed killers; motor oils; medical waste or any other items identified as hazardous waste.

 Please note that the Public Works Department does not collect any pressurized cylinders (barbeque, small propane, O2 tanks, helium cylinders, Freon, etc.) during regular trash, bulk trash, or recycling collection.
 These items are considered hazardous and are prohibited from collection by Borough Ordinance.
 If placed out for collection, these items will be removed from the trash collection stream and labeled with an orange "REJECTED" sticker.
-Residents who wish to dispose of these cylinders can drop them off at any of Montgomery County's special Hazardous Waste Collection Events.
+Residents who wish to dispose of these cylinders can drop them off for a fee at any of the businesses listed at https://www.montcopa.org/1957/Cylinders.
 A schedule of these collection events for the current year can be found below.
 For any questions regarding the proper disposal of pressurized cylinders, please contact Borough Hall at 215-443-9100.

 Trash & Yard Waste - Monday & Thursday